9 a.m.–4 p.m.

 Professional teaching artists will inspire your child to look closely, experiment with materials, and try new techniques.
 Our weeklong camps are designed to serve rising first through eighth graders.

-Please Note: Registration for the High’s 2022 Summer Art Camp opens on February 8 for Members and February 15 for the general public.
+Please Note: Registration for the High’s 2022 Summer Art Camp opens at 10 a.m. on February 8 for Members and February 15 for the general public.

 To sign up for a membership and receive 25% off Art Camp registration, please visit our Membership page.

 The High Museum of Art reserves the right to cancel, change, or alter any program due to attendance.

 Aftercare extends pick-up until 6 p.m.
 Monday through Friday of the camp week.
 During aftercare, campers will create small art projects, play games, and have free time.
 Campers are fully supervised while in aftercare.

 To join a waitlist, please email HMAcamps@high.org and include the week of camp, age group, name of camper, and phone number.
 We will contact you as soon as a spot opens.
 If we don’t hear back from you within twenty-four hours, the spot may be offered to the next person on the waitlist.